isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-bed-bugs-eat/index.md

 ###  **Are Bed Bugs Attracted To Certain Blood Types?**

 While there are speculations and publications purporting bed bugs are attracted to certain blood types, there is no proof to ascertain that possibility.
-Your blood may fall within any of these types O+, O
+Your blood may fall within any of these types O+, O-, A+, A-, B+, B-, AB+, or AB-.
-- , A+, A
-- , B+, B
-- , AB+, or AB
-- .
 However, theres no reliable indication that bed bugs are attracted to one or two of these blood types.

 New research has however shown that bed bugs prefer blood that has less alcohol concentration.
 That means a person who has been taking alcohol will have less bed bug bites compared to a person who has not been drinking.